ergusto/spacious/README.md

 ### Relative

-The relative spacing scale for widths and max widths is also based on powers of two, but starts at 1rem (1) and ends at 64rem (8).
+The relative spacing scale for widths and max widths is also based on powers of two, but starts at 1rem (1 spacing amount) and ends at 64rem (8 spacing amount).

 ### Percentage